 A drafting class offered at a local technical school in Tennessee was just what Charles Rachal needed when he was a junior in high school.
 It turned out to be the first step in a challenging and rewarding journey that he couldn’t even have imagined at the time.
-Today, just five years later, Charles is completing his fourth year of architecture studies at Wentworth Institute of Technology in Boston.
-This coming August, he and 30 fellow Wentworth students will travel to Berlin for fall semester to study architectural design and history.
+Just five years later, Charles completed his fourth year of architecture studies at Wentworth Institute of Technology in Boston.
+Afterward, he and 30 fellow Wentworth students traveled to Berlin for fall semester to study architectural design and history.

-At the age of 22, he has already done several years of serious thinking about how to persist in his goals, in spite of the inevitable discouragement and obstacles.
-During middle school and high school, it seemed that, no matter how hard he worked, he rarely made good grades – and regularly made bad ones.
+At 22, he had given several years to seriously thinking about how to persist in his goals, in spite of the inevitable discouragement and obstacles.
+During middle school and high school, it seemed that, no matter how hard he worked, he rarely made good grades — and regularly made bad ones.
 Fortunately, his parents didn’t pressure him about his grades, except when they thought he hadn’t given a class his best effort.
 “Around sixth or seventh grade,” Charles recalls, “I was definitely pushed to do my best.
 Even when I was bringing home awful grades, I didn’t get punished for it, but they would tell me to try harder.
-My mom would tell me, ‘You’re not dumb; you just have a [learning] problem.
+My mom would tell me, ‘You’re not dumb; you just have a (learning) problem.
 A lot of people have it.
 Do your best.'”

 Even with his parents’ understanding and support, however, he remembers becoming very discouraged about school.
 By eighth grade he was in a pretty constant state of what he describes as “sluggish.”
 Charles’s mom decided, as she explained it to him at the time, that it might be good for him to have “someone to talk to.”
 That’s how he met the therapist who helped him discover what has remained one of his most valuable coping strategies — running.